Difference Between Tax Credits and Deductions

 Conclusion

-Though both these avenues help in reducing the tax burden for any taxpayer, the advantages offered are different, and one should accordingly take advantage of them.
-A tax deduction is offered to a large number of people and hence will have a minimal impact.
-The tax credit, on the other hand, offers a precise amount of money for any excess tax paid retrospectively.
+Though both these avenues help reduce the tax burden for any taxpayer, the advantages offered are different, and one should take advantage of them accordingly.
+A tax deduction is offered to many people and will have a minimal impact.
+On the other hand, the tax credit offers a precise amount of money for any excess tax paid retrospectively.
 Thus, the pros and cons should be ascertained accordingly.

 Recommended Articles

 This article has been a guide to tax credits vs. tax deductions.
-Here we discuss the top differences between them along with infographics and comparative table.
+Here we discuss their top differences, infographics, and a comparative table.
 You may also have a look at the following articles to learn more –